joelhochstetter/2024-Cell-Sarate-Hochstetter-Valet-et-al/README.md

 # 2024-Cell-Sarate-Hochstetter-Valet

-This repository contains the code to run simulations and produce figures for Sarate, Hochstetter, Valet, et al, Dynamic regulation of tissue fluidity controls skin repair during wound healing, Cell 2024.
+This repository contains the code to run simulations and produce figures for the modelling part (Figures 3 and Supplementary Figure 3) of Sarate, Hochstetter, Valet, et al., Dynamic regulation of tissue fluidity controls skin repair during wound healing, Cell (2024), https://doi.org/10.1016/j.cell.2024.07.031

 Details of the model can be found in the Supplemental Theory.